 - Select Off

-Yes, you can use Amazon Alexa to control a Nest Thermostat.
+Yes, your Amazon Alexa can be used to control a Nest Thermostat.
 Alexa voice controls are also available with Nest doorbells and cameras.
 You can even operate a Nest Thermostat with Google Assistant.

 7. Are You Able to Lock a Nest Thermostat?

-Nest has a locking feature that allows a user to prevent others from adjusting the settings or changing the temperature outside of a preset range.
-This doesn’t lock in a specific temperature—a locked Nest continues to use existing program settings—but simply keeps these settings from being changed.
+A user can 'lock' the Nest to prevent others from adjusting the settings or changing the temperature outside of a preset range.
+This doesn't mean you're stuck with a single temperature—a locked Nest will still continue to run the programmed settings—but simply keeps these settings from being changed.

 - Enter a 4-digit pin number you can remember, and keep in mind this has to be entered twice.

-You can control the Nest through your Google Home app, which can be accessed from your phone or desktop computer.
-Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also controllable through the Nest app.
+Nest thermostats can be controlled by your Google Home app, which is accessible on your phone as well as a computer.
+Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, can also be controlled remotely by the Nest app.

 Before you can control a Nest on your phone with Google Home or the Nest app, there are a few steps to complete first: